minshi123/gitlab/doc/user/group/saml_sso/index.md

 ### The NameID has changed

 As mentioned in the [NameID](#nameid) section, if the NameID changes for any user, the user can be locked out.
-This is common for setups using an email address as the identifier.
+This is a common problem when an email address is used as the identifier.

-To fix the issue, follow the steps outlined in the ["SAML authentication failed: User has already been taken"](#message-saml-authentication-failed-user-has-already-been-taken) section.
-We recommend using the API method if many users are affected so that the changes can be done in a scripted batch.
+- Solution: Follow the steps outlined in the ["SAML authentication failed: User has already been taken"](#message-saml-authentication-failed-user-has-already-been-taken) section.
+If many users are affected, we recommend that you use an appropriate API.

 ### I need to change my SAML app

-Users need to [unlink the previous SAML identity](#unlinking-accounts) and [link their identity](#user-access-and-management) using the new SAML app.
+As an admin, you'll need to [unlink the current SAML identity](#unlinking-accounts) and [link their identity](#user-access-and-management) to the new SAML app.

 ### My identity provider isn't listed